olcf/hands-on-with-summit/challenges/Password_in_a_Haystack/README.md

 $ grep -Hin "password" ./demo.txt
 ./demo.txt:6:PasswordIsHelloWorld
 ```

+> So to clarify, your task is to find the two passwords within the three `.txt` files.
+To do so, you will search for some form of the string "password", but it might include (for example) @ in place of a, 0 in place of O, some capital letters and some lowercase, etc. - so you will need to use a combination of `grep`'s options to search for all possible spellings of the string "password".
+The actual password that you are looking for will be given on the same line as the "password" string you find - similar to the example `demo.txt` above.

 Once you have identified the passwords, go ahead and use them to open the two pdf documents in this directory.
 First, you must transfer the files to your personal computer.
 This can be accomplished by downloading them directly from git, using the `scp` command, or transfering them with Globus.
 If you are familiar with Globus you can use the NCCS Open DTN endpoint to access your home directory on Ascent.
 For `scp`, try the example command on a terminal on your own computer to transfer a file from Ascent to the current directory.
 (Read more about transferring data [here](https://docs.olcf.ornl.gov/data/transferring.html).)

 ```